-Here we discuss the possible formation mechanism of HCN in the atmosphere of Saturn. \cite{tok81} claimed that the formation mechanism of HCN in the atmosphere of Saturn was similar to that of Jupiter.
-Previously, \cite{tok81} stated that photolysis of CH$_{4}$ and NH$_{3}$ is the most likely pathway for the formation of HCN in both Saturn and Jupiter.
-The laboratory experiment by \cite{rau79} shows that the HCN can be produced by the photochemical reactions in a mixture of H$_{2}$, CH$_{4}$ and NH$_{3}$ with ultraviolet light.
-During the experiment, \cite{rau79} observed that the NH$_{3}$ abundance is low in the stratosphere of Jupiter, and most of the HCN is produced by the photolysis reactions in the lower stratosphere and upper troposphere of Jupiter.
-If this mechanism holds true in Saturn's atmosphere, the abundance of HCN on Saturn is many orders of magnitude lower than on Jupiter because Saturn's atmosphere contains a much lower abundance of NH$_{3}$ \citep{enc74, tok81}. \cite{tok81} calculated the mixing ratio of HCN in Jupiter's atmosphere to be (0.9--4.2)$\times$10$^{-9}$, and we calculated the mixing ratio of HCN in Saturn's atmosphere to be (1.458--2.925)$\times$10$^{-13}$.
-That comparison indicated that the abundance of HCN in the atmosphere of Saturn is four times less than the abundance of HCN in the atmosphere of Jupiter.
-That means the laboratory experiment of \cite{rau79} is valid in the atmosphere of Saturn, i.e. the HCN in the atmosphere of Saturn is produced by the photolysis of CH$_{4}$ and NH$_{3}$.
-Further photochemical modeling is needed to establish the most efficient pathways for the production of HCN in the atmosphere of Saturn.
+Earlier, \cite{tok81} claimed that the formation mechanism of HCN in the atmosphere of Saturn is similar to that of Jupiter. \cite{tok81} stated that the photolysis of CH$_{4}$ and NH$_{3}$ is the most likely pathway for the formation of HCN in both Saturn and Jupiter.
+The laboratory experiment by \cite{rau79} shows that HCN can be produced by photochemical reactions in a mixture of H$_{2}$, CH$_{4}$, and NH$_{3}$ under ultraviolet light.
+During the experiment, \cite{rau79} observed that NH$_{3}$ abundance is low in the stratosphere of Jupiter, and most of the HCN is produced by photolysis reactions in the lower stratosphere and upper troposphere of Jupiter.
+If this mechanism holds true in Saturn's atmosphere, the abundance of HCN in Saturn is lower than that in Jupiter because Saturn's atmosphere contains a much lower abundance of NH$_{3}$ \citep{enc74, tok81}. \cite{tok81} calculated the mixing ratio of HCN in Jupiter's atmosphere to be (0.9--4.2)$\times$10$^{-9}$, and we calculated the mixing ratio of HCN in Saturn's atmosphere to be (2.90--6.19) ppb.
+This comparison indicates that the abundance of HCN in the atmosphere of Saturn is slightly less than the abundance of HCN in the atmosphere of Jupiter.
+This implies that the laboratory experiment of \cite{rau79} is valid in the atmosphere of Saturn, i.e., the HCN in the atmosphere of Saturn is produced by the photolysis of CH$_{4}$ and NH$_{3}$.
+Further photochemical modelling is needed to establish the most efficient pathways for the production of HCN in the atmosphere of Saturn.